 I will ask each of you to choose and share with me recent examples of your mentoring interactions so that I can offer you some feedback, support and guidance.
-I'll tell you more in class, but the basic idea here is that you'll include a piece of student work and your response to it, and explain your rationale for responding as you did.
-This is an opportunity to both focus on the details of your work and to reflect on your process, and on the mentoring choices you make.
-You'll do this on two separate occasions, once on October 15th and again on November 3rd.
+I'll tell you more in class, but the basic idea here is that you'll include a piece of student work, your response to it, and your rationale for responding as you did.
+I will also ask that you focus on the communicative dimension of your work, and that you outline the "big picture" message that you wanted to convey to your students, and how you tried to do that.
+This is an opportunity to both focus on the details of your work and to reflect on your process, and the choices you make.
+This paper is due on Canvas on February 21st.